-Teaching material for “One Table Two Elephants”
+Teaching with “One Table Two Elephants”

 Text by Jacob von Heland and Henrik Ernstson.

 The film deliberately does not tell an easy story, because that is not how things are.
-Instead we trust the audience to engage and make up their minds and feelings, reading it in diverse ways to engage with one another.
+Instead we trust the audience to engage and make up their minds and feelings, interpreting it in diverse ways to engage with one another.
 Many students have found it intriguing and engaging.

 Below you will find teaching support followed by suggested themes around which you can structure your lesson or seminar.
 Nonetheless, there are other ways of using the film in teaching and learning and we hope you will share with us your teaching experience, either through an email to us or using social media with the hashtag #Teaching1T2E.
 The film works well for advanced undergraduate courses in: